uavpal/disco4g/RPi/README.md

 ### add ardiscovery.service to avahi-daemon

-# lookup device_id PIXXXXXXXXXXXXXXXY from Disco avahi_daemon and increment Y by +1
+# lookup device_id PIXXXXXXXXXXXXXXXY from FFP app (or from Disco avahi_daemon configuration) and increment Y by +1
 # and use PISCO_ID as name
 cat << 'EOF' > /etc/avahi/services/ardiscovery.service
 <?xml version="1.0" standalone='no'?><!--*-nxml-*-->